 Welcome to our resources page!!!
 We have been traveling since 2018.
 At the time of our departure, we thought we were pretty well organized.
 The truth is that there is always something new to learn and to experience!

-Hopefully through them you may find something that works well for you as well!
-In some cases we also have some special discounted offers if you use our codes:
+Hopefully, through them, you may find something that works well for you as well!
+In some cases, we also have some special discounted offers if you use our codes:

-Whenever we visit a new place we always take very carefully into consideration a few things:
+Whenever we visit a new place, we always take very carefully into consideration a few things:

-- How long we are going to stay there?
+- How long are we going to stay there?

-- Is it a pricy area?
+- If it is a pricy area.

 For example, if we are visiting a big city only for a few days, most of the time we look for a hotel in a very central location or close to good transportation.
 If we plan on staying longer, an apartment may be a cheaper and better solution.
 Instead, if we are staying in the countryside, most of the time a house is our first choice.
 These are our go-to accommodations websites.
 Keep in mind that depending on the country you are visiting one might be more convenient than another.
 For example, when booking a hotel I usually check on one or more sites to see which gives me the best option.